priyabattula211/salesforce-training/week-1/Day-6/README.md

 ## Conclusion

-From Day 6 learning, I understood how Salesforce retrieves data using SOQL and how Apex Triggers help enterprise systems react automatically to business events.
+From Day 6 learning, I understood how Salesforce retrieves data using SOQL and how Apex Triggers help systems react automatically to business events.

-I also learned the importance of event-driven architecture and how automation improves efficiency, scalability, and business productivity.
+I also learned how enterprise applications use event-driven automation to improve efficiency, scalability, and productivity.